 The Bachelor of Arts in English is a four-year undergraduate degree for students who want to develop their talents in reading and writing, who want a solid grounding in literature and English studies for secondary or postsecondary teaching, who wish to prepare for graduate or professional study in such fields as English, library science, journalism, law, or business, or who wish to develop analytical and expressive skills valuable in many careers.

-The major consists of at least 36 credit hours above the 100 level in English language, literature, linguistics, and writing courses: 9 credit hours are specified to ensure that all majors have a common background in literary interpretation and theory; 27-39 credit hours are chosen from among advanced courses in several specified categories.
+The major consists of at least 36 credit hours above the 100 level in English language, literature, linguistics, and writing courses: ENG-L 202, ENG-L 371, ENG-L 495 (9 credit hours) are specified to ensure that all majors have a common background in literary interpretation and theory;

+27-39 credit hours are chosen from among advanced courses in several specified categories.
 All courses in the major must be completed with a C- or better.

-Students may concentrate in one of three areas within the English major: Language and Literature, Pre-Law, or Writing, Editing, and Media.
-Each of these three concentrations is described below.
-The English department also offers minors in English Literature, English Writing, and Pre-Law.
+Students may, but are not required to, concentrate in Language and Literature, Pre-Law or Writing, Editing, and Media.
+These concentrations are described below.
+The English department also offers minors in English Literature, English Professional Writing, and English Creative Writing.